0

 Recent and ongoing cases include:

-• Acting for an English local authority in relation to a high value mixed planning and construction matter concerning the development of an affordable housing led scheme on publicly-owned land (leading Adam Walton) (2024-ongoing).
+• Acting for an English local authority in relation to a high value mixed planning and construction matter concerning the development of an affordable housing led scheme on publicly-owned land (leading Adam Walton) (2024).

 • Arbitrator in a commercial dispute in Saudi Arabia (2024).